Corporate Governance

 Fixed compensation Performance linked compensation Share compensation

-• 1.“Number of persons to receive remuneration, etc.” includes 2 directors who are not outside directors and 1 audit & supervisory board member who is not an outside audit & supervisory board member, who resigned from these positions on the close of the 20th Ordinary General Meeting of shareholders held on June 27, 2022.
+"Number of recipients" includes 3 directors who are not outside directors, who resigned from these positions on the close of the 23rd Ordinary General Meeting of Shareholders held on June 23, 2025.

-• 2.“Total amount of remuneration, etc.” and “Total amount of remuneration, etc. by type” include an amount paid to the 2 directors and 1 audit & supervisory board member referred to in Note 1 above.
+"Total amount of remuneration, etc." and "Total amount of remuneration, etc. by type" include an amount paid to the 3 directors referred to in Note 1 above.

-The Company shall ensure "transparency," "fairness," and "objectivity" when determining compensation for Directors, Audit & Supervisory Board Members, and Executive Officers.
+The Company shall ensure "transparency," "fairness," and "objectivity" when determining compensation for Directors and Executive Officers.

 Applicable personnel Fixed compensation Performance-linked compensation Stock compensation